fhightower/fhightower.github.io/content/posts/zeromq-push-pull.md

 date = "2019-02-26"
-title = "Simple, Non-blocking, Push/Pull Example with ZeroMQ" description = "A simple example of a non-blocking client-server relationship in ZeroMQ using a client which pushes and a server which pulls." tags = ["ZeroMQ", "Messaging Queues", "Programming", "Push & Pull", "Client & Server", "Non-blocking"]
+title = "Simple, Non-blocking, Push/Pull Example with ZeroMQ" description = "A simple example of a non-blocking client-server relationship in ZeroMQ using a client which pushes and a server which pulls." tags = ["ZeroMQ", "Messaging Queues", "Programming", "Push & Pull", "Client & Server", "Non-blocking", "Python", "TotalEmail"]
 +++

 ### Intro